nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Lynx & Fargo - Repeat (this time, with GlideHook)
   * Use the Heal with Consumables Option
   * **SPLIT AFTER THE WIN MENU**
   * **Note:** All strategies below presume you are at 33 strength and above.
-Run is officially dead at Serge 32 Strength.
+Be prepared to do a lot of adhoc at Serge 32 Strength

 Drops:
   * Pendragon Sigil A (Common)